uzairburki-dev/practice-file/README.md

 This is the first file on git hub for parctice.
 # Changes
 Here i make chnanges in the file to check the action.
+# From VS
+There changes are done in VS code.